stormchaserroleplaying/stormchaserRPG/Spells/2/Conjuration/index.md

 **Components:** V, S, M *(A bit of sheepskin.)*<br>
 **Duration:** Instantaneous

 You manifest a vile substance within a creature's stomach, attempting to sicken them.
 Make a conjuration attack vs Constitution defence of one creature that you can see within range.
 On a hit, the target takes 2d8 poison damage, becomes [poisoned](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Poisoned/) for 1 minute, and is [stunned](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Stunned/) until the end of its next turn as it vomits.
-On a miss, the target takes half as much damage and has -1d on attack rolls it makes until the end of its next turn.
+On a miss, the target is not [stunned](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Stunned/), takes half as much damage and has -1d on attack rolls it makes until the end of its next turn.

 **At Higher Levels.** When you cast this spell using 3 or more mana, the damage increases by 1d8 for each additional mana spent.